juanluispaz/ts-sql-query/docs/supported-operations.md

      * Allows to use a select query as an inline query value in another select.
      */
     forUseAsInlineQueryValue(): ValueSource

+    /**
+     * Allows to use a select query as an inline object array value in another select.
+     */
+    forUseAsInlineAggregatedArrayValue(): AggregatedArrayValueSource

     /** Returns the sql query to be executed in the database */ query(): string